The AAA Advocacy Steering Committee

 , established at the direction of Council in 2016, recently finalized a high-level plan to pursue strategic advocacy initiatives on behalf of members.
 The AAA has defined ‘advocacy’ as a strategic and deliberate process to influence attitudes in order to create change in policies and behaviors.

 The AAA will grow this program cautiously as there is a critical balance between advocacy and the regulation of Alberta’s design professions (which is a legally mandated role that can never be compromised).
-While AAA’s regulator role will always take precedence, the Advocacy Steering Committee and AAA administration have identified the following potential roles for future AAA advocacy:
+While AAA’s regulator role will always take precedence, the Advocacy Committee and AAA administration have identified the following potential roles for AAA advocacy:

 - Advocate – Where public interest and regulatory interest coincide with the interests of the professions of architecture and licensed interior design, the AAA can assist in promoting specific policy positions on behalf of members to various stakeholders.